ncpa0/Dilswer/README.md

 `` `${number}` `` type in TypeScript.
 Strings with floating point numbers are not matched by this type.
 A value successfully validated with `StringInt` is safe to convert into a number and will never produce a `NaN` value.

+#### DataType.StringMatching(regex)

+will match any string matching the provided regular expression and translate to a the standard `string` type in TypeScript.

 #### DataType.Boolean